WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What would you like to work on next week?

 * Time to give some love to NSPN- particularly getting set up, getting in touch with the people I need to be in touch with etc.
+  * Great - see the notes on the board :smile: Let's build the ***Welcome to NSPN*** website/wiki
 * I have also decided to apply to the Turing phd programme so that will need some time
+  * Deadline: 30th November
+  * Meet/email potential supervisors
+  * Sort out referees

 #### Where do you need help from Kirstie?

 * I think I will need a lot of help from Kirstie while I get set up with NSPN but mostly just to answer questions

 #### Any other topics

 ---
 ### Date: 3rd November 2017